readyready15728/misc/stardew-valley-notes.md

 * Hold down the LMB to plant fertilizer and seeds efficiently.
 * Fish can be taken out of a Fish Pond with any fishing rod.
 * Place a Wicked Statue in a Slime Hutch to prevent bewitching.
+* Don't use the built-in Slime Incubator in any Slime Hutch if you don't want the possible eyesore of seeing it working endlessly when the Slime Hutch reaches maximum population.